irisida/javalang/readme.md

 - [17 - More Multidimensional arrays](/src/com/irisida/arrays/moremultidim/MoreMultiDim.java) - reduced the code footprint and works with the `[][]` notation to achieve multidimensional handling in less code.

 ### Part Three - Methods
+- [18 - Simple Class demo](/src/com/irisida/methods/simpleclass/SimpleClass.java) - Quick and simple demonstration of defining a class typ and creating instances of the class.